rishabhpatel11/PPA1_Rishabh_Patel/readme.md

 Rishabh Patel

 # IMPORTANT:
-When you download the repository and extract the folder, make sure the folder is not inside something like C:\Users\Rishi\Downloads\PPA#1_Rishabh_Patel-master\PPA#1_Rishabh_Patel
+When you download the repository and extract the folder, make sure the folder is not inside a master folder, something like C:\Users\Rishi\Downloads\PPA#1_Rishabh_Patel-master\PPA#1_Rishabh_Patel

-If so, move the PPA#1_Rishabh_Patel folder out
+If so, move the PPA#1_Rishabh_Patel folder out since I use a relative path in main.py

 # Naming Conventions
 Each function has a testing file associated with it.
 Pytest requires 'test_' before or after